mayasaffron/Kaur-Health/testing.md

 ```
 to the order line item model, so that it would come up on the order summary.
 - I was trying to work out which field would be best, because I thought it was no longer a boolean field, because the boolean had already served its purpose, it was different to the example, because my boolean, did not serve as an input elsewhere.
-- After taking heed of the errors i have already made by not adhering to KISS, i reviewed the situation and realised that i didnt need to do ANYTHING to the order line item class and instead, just needed to put an if statement in the checkout successs template.
+- After taking heed of the errors I have already made by not adhering to KISS, I reviewed the situation and realised that I didn't need to do ANYTHING to the order line item class and instead, just needed to put an if statement in the checkout success template.

 ```
 {% if item.product.service_category %}